 By Christina Autry

-Weekends are when cream puffs are made at Nippan Daido Japanese grocery store.
+Weekends are for cream puffs at Nippan Daido Japanese grocery store.

-Come around noon on a Saturday or Sunday, and grab a cookie cream puff and a chocolate cream puff, freshly made and patiently waiting for you.
-Trust me, these are THE most delicious, light, slightly crispy and very creamy cream puffs out there.
+Come around noon on a Saturday or Sunday, and grab a freshly made cookie cream puff and a chocolate cream puff.
 Word on the street is that if you come past 2:00 or 3:00, they could be sold out.
-Stop by and pick some up for a friend, they'll love you for it.
+Grab some extra for a friend, they'll love you for it.

 The two Japanese grocery stores in Houston, Nippan Daido, and the new Seiwa Market (find out about our visit to Seiwa here) together serve the roughly 6,000-person, tight-knit Japanese community in Houston.
 Daido was first established in New York in 1969, and arrived in Houston in the 90's.
 Houston has proven to be a more challenging market for Japanese food as compared to New York, in which the Japanese population is in the tens of thousands.
 However, Daido has seen the Houston market slowly gaining more knowledge and interest in authentic Japanese food, due to increased popularity nationwide and due to media such as YouTube, which tends to bring in customers looking for fun and interesting Japanese snacks.
 Bento boxes/bowls, Takoyaki, and rice balls are some of the other ready-made foods Houstonians seek out at Daido.

 Stop by (preferably when they're serving cream puffs) and check out the store that the local Japanese community has been shopping at for 30 years.